Roger Rowland: Television work

 On television, Rowland's career began with small roles, sometimes uncredited appearances.
 He had small parts in early episodes of anthology series, such as Granada Television's ITV Play Of The Week, the ABC (Associated British Corporation) Television's Armchair Theatre strand, and later in ITV's Play Of The Week and Saturday night Theatre.
 He also made a number of appearances in the BBC's Play For Today strand.

 Rowland also made an appearance in the significant 1958 BBC production of Quatermass and the Pit as a journalist and appeared as Frank Hoyle in a number of episodes of Coronation Street.
 His appearance in Probation Officer as 'First Policeman' presaged a number of roles Rowland would be given as a policeman of varying levels of seniority over the coming years.

 Rowland met the actress Anne Stallybrass in Nottingham and they married in 1963.
-He continued making TV appearances over the years in such series as Z-Cars, Softly Softly and it's follow-up, Softly Softly Task Force, It's Dark Outside, The Villains, Orlando, Sexton Blake, The Mind of Mr. J.G.
+He continued making TV appearances over the years in such series as Z-Cars, Softly Softly and it's follow-up, Softly Softly Task Force, It's Dark Outside, The Villains, Orlando, Object Z, Frontier, Sexton Blake, The Mind of Mr. J.G.
 Reeder, and Paul Temple.
 He also appeared in comedies such as The Worker and The Dustbinmen.
 Anne Stallybrass was unable to have children.
 Though this was something she learned to live with, the couple later divorced in 1972.